Vecto07/Vecto07/README.md

 ### About Me :

-I am Vecto, i live in Germany and im interested in everything that has to do with Computers.
+I am Vecto, I live in Germany and im interested In everything that has to do with Computers.

 - PC Specs:
   - Ryzen 5 5600G